lley154/account_balance_transfer_app/README.md

 ```
 ## Part 3: Viewing World State Data in CouchDB

-We can port forward from our local machine to the virutal machine and then access the CouchDB UI.
+We can port forward from our local machine to the virutal machine and then access the CouchDB UI using port 5984.

 ssh usage:
 ```